stevendargaville/PFLARE/README.md

 2 - The default parameters used in the processor agglomeration in PCAIR (e.g., ``-pc_air_process_eq_limit``) have not been optimised for GPUs.

 3 - Multigrid methods on GPUs will often pin the coarse grids to the CPU, as GPUs are not very fast at the small solves that occur on coarse grids.
-We do not do this in PCAIR; instead we recommend using the GMRES polynomials applied matrix free as a coarse solver.
-In particular the polynomials which use the Newton basis are stable at high order and can therefore be combined with heavy truncation of the multigrid hierarchy.
+We do not do this in PCAIR; instead we use the same approach we used in [2] to improve parallel scaling on CPUs.

+This is based around using the high-order polynomials applied matrix free as a coarse solver.
+For many problems GMRES polynomials in the Newton basis are stable at high order and can therefore be combined with heavy truncation of the multigrid hierarchy.
+We now also have an automated way to determine at what level of the multigrid hierarchy to truncate.

-For example, on a single NVIDIA GPU with a 2D structured grid advection problem, truncating the number of levels to 11 (typically the coarsening gives 25 levels) and applying a 10th order Newton polynomial matrix-free as a coarse grid solver:
+For example, on a single NVIDIA GPU with a 2D structured grid advection problem we apply a high order (10th order) Newton polynomial matrix-free as a coarse grid solver:

+``./adv_diff_2d.o -da_grid_x 1000 -da_grid_y 1000 -ksp_type richardson -pc_type air -pc_air_coarsest_inverse_type newton -pc_air_coarsest_matrix_free_polys -pc_air_coarsest_poly_order 10 -dm_mat_type aijcusparse -dm_vec_type cuda``

+The hierarchy in this case has 29 levels.
+If we turn on the auto truncation and set a very large truncation tolerance

-``./adv_diff_2d.o -da_grid_x 1000 -da_grid_y 1000 -ksp_type richardson -pc_type air -pc_air_max_levels 11 -pc_air_coarsest_inverse_type newton -pc_air_coarsest_matrix_free_polys -pc_air_coarsest_poly_order 10 -dm_mat_type aijcusparse -dm_vec_type cuda``
+``./adv_diff_2d.o -da_grid_x 1000 -da_grid_y 1000 -ksp_type richardson -pc_type air -pc_air_max_levels 11 -pc_air_coarsest_inverse_type newton -pc_air_coarsest_matrix_free_polys -pc_air_coarsest_poly_order 10 -dm_mat_type aijcusparse -dm_vec_type cuda -pc_air_auto_truncate_start_level 1 -pc_air_auto_truncate_tol 1e-1``

-gives the same iteration count as without truncation and we see an overall speedup of ~1.35x in the solve on GPUs with this approach.
-The level of truncation and polynomial orders required are currently problem dependent, but automated methods to determine this are under development.
+we find that the 10th order polynomials are good enough coarse solvers to enable truncation of the hierarchy at level 11.
+This gives the same iteration count as without truncation and we see an overall speedup of ~1.47x in the solve on GPUs with this approach.

 ## CF splittings